HaugrNet/eds/README.md

 or applications.
 This makes CWS the perfect companion for anyone who have Data Protection & Privacy concerns, such as GDPR.

-CWS is written in Java 8 / Java EE 7, with no third-part depedencies, meaning that it can run on any Host or in any Cloud where a Java EE Container is available.
+CWS is written in Java 8 / Java EE 7, with no third-part dependencies, meaning that it can run on any Host or in any Cloud where a Java EE Container is available.
 The first version is using [PostgreSQL](https://www.postgresql.org/) as database, but thanks to the flexibility of Java EE, it is possible to use any